David Bradshaw: Collaborations

-In 1969, Bradshaw was one of seven artists commissioned by gallerist and art publisher Rosa Esman to participate in a project entitled 7 Objects/69, a limited edition artwork of multiples by seven process artists.
+In 1969, Bradshaw was one of seven artists commissioned by gallerist and art publisher Rosa Esman to participate in a project entitled 7 Objects/69, a limited-edition artwork of multiples by seven process artists.
 The seven minimal and conceptual objects in 7 Objects/69 included sculpture by Eva Hesse, Richard Serra, Alan Saret, Keith Sonnier, and Steven Kaltenbach; a record album by Bruce Nauman; and Bradshaw's painting, Tears.

-In his mid twenties, Bradshaw was invited to create art at Untitled Press at Rauschenberg's residence and studio on Captiva Island.
-He spent a number of months there creating new work in the late 1960s which was later included in an exhibit along with work by Rauschenberg, Cy Twombly, Brice Marden, and Robert Whitman at the Wadsworth Atheneum in 1973.
-His early works included photography, films, drawing, printmaking and large scale minimalist paintings.
+In his mid-twenties, Bradshaw was invited to create art at Untitled Press at Rauschenberg's residence and studio on Captiva Island.
+He spent a number of months here creating new work in the late 1960s.
+In 1973, this work was subsequently included in an exhibit beside works by Rauschenberg, Cy Twombly, Brice Marden, and Robert Whitman at the Wadsworth Atheneum.
+His early works included photography, films, drawing, printmaking and large-scale minimalist paintings.